-We do everything we can to protect the privacy and dignity of your child at all times during their stay at Great Ormond Street Hospital (GOSH).
+We do everything we can to protect the privacy and dignity of your child at all times during their stay at GOSH.
 Your child will be allocated a bed space according to how their physical, psychological and social needs are best met while taking into consideration the needs of other children and young people on the ward at that time.

 As part of our progress towards protecting your child’s dignity, we have introduced a new type of theatre gown.
 This provides unrestricted access for our nurses and doctors while keeping your child covered up and comfortable at all times.

 Ward information - security and fire

 For security reasons, the doors to Robin Ward are kept locked.
 Please ring the bell and when asked, state who you are and the name of the child you have come to visit.